 Students will develop skills in performing basic office functions, specific office procedures, and be introduced to professionalism in the work environment.
 In addition, this course will focus on health insurance and reimbursement programs, billing procedures used for physicians' charges accounts receivable/payable activities and appointment setting.
 The student will learn appropriate responses to a variety of medico legal situations regarding bill collection, release of patient information/records and confidentiality, subpoenas, workers compensation cases, and Medicare regulations for reimbursement.
-Students explore medical ethics, law, and federal standards governing the field.
 Students will also study compliance and HIPAA regulations as well as the False Claims Act.
 Outside work required.